Eurus-Holmes/Awesome-Multimodal-Research/README.md

 ## News

+**[03/2023] OpenAI:** *[GPT-4](https://cdn.openai.com/papers/gpt-4.pdf) is a large multimodal model (accepting image and text inputs, emitting text outputs) that, while less capable than humans in many real-world scenarios, exhibits human-level performance on various professional and academic benchmarks. https://openai.com/research/gpt-4*

+**[02/2023] MSR:** *[Kosmos-1](https://arxiv.org/pdf/2302.14045.pdf) is a multimodal large language model (MLLM) that is capable of perceiving multimodal input, following instructions, and performing in-context learning for not only language tasks but also multimodal tasks. https://github.com/microsoft/unilm#llm--mllm-multimodal-llm*

 **[08/2022] MSR:** *[Multimodal Pretraining](https://github.com/microsoft/unilm#multimodal-x--language): [BEiT-3](https://arxiv.org/abs/2208.10442) is a general-purpose multimodal foundation model, which achieves state-of-the-art transfer performance on both vision and vision-language tasks. https://github.com/microsoft/unilm/tree/master/beit*

 **[04/2022] OpenAI:** *[DALL·E 2](https://arxiv.org/pdf/2204.06125.pdf) is a new AI system that can create realistic images and art from a description in natural language. https://openai.com/dall-e-2/*